JJB9922/recordstorage/README.md

 New to C++.
 Using this as a simple beginner project to get feet wet.

 Essential functionality:
+- Main menu.
-- Add, remove and edit records.
+- Add, view, remove and edit records.
 - Display info about artist, album, country of origin, label and personal rating.
 - Search function.
 - Wishlist.